dcol2804/island-plant-temperature-envelopes/README.md

 the process of comparing islands at the cool edge of species enveleopes with remaining islands within species envelopes and modelling the paprameters most predictive of occurrence on islands.
 These scripts are labelled "a", "b" and "c".

-The data processing included occurrence data files that were too large to upload here.
-Please contact me at dave.r.coleman@gmail.com if you have any questions regarding these raw data files or any other parts of the analysis.
+The data processing included occurrence data files (stored in .rds format) and Global CLimate Model files (stored in .tif format) that were too large to upload here, but are available at the following FigShare repository: https://figshare.com/account/home#/projects/236195, titled "island-plant-temperature-envelopes".